Arata Izumi: International career

-On 24 August 2012, Izumi gained Indian citizenship, thus making him eligible to play for India at the international level.
+On 24 August 2012, Izumi gained Indian citizenship, giving away his Japanese passport in order to do so, thus making him eligible to play for India at the international level.
 Then on 29 January 2013 it was confirmed that Izumi had been called up to Wim Koevermans side for the friendly against Palestine.
 Izumi then made his international debut in that match when he came on in the 64th minute for Lenny Rodrigues as India went on to lose the match 4–2.

 Since then Izumi has also been called up to India's 2014 AFC Challenge Cup qualification squad and their 2013 SAFF Championship squad.

 Coaching career

 After retiring as a player, Izumi took up the role of youth coach with the Reliance Foundation Young Champs, the youth academy division for the Indian Super League.

+In August 2023, Izumi was appointed as assistant coach of Inter Kashi, a newly founded club which is set to make their I-League debut.

 Personal life

 Arata was born to Akiko Izumi, a Japanese mother and Narendra Khambholja, a Gujarati father.
 On 24 August 2012, it was officially announced by his club, Pune FC, that he has received Indian citizenship from the Government of India.
 Izumi also holds an Indian name, Neelkanth Khambholja.